williambaele/helpmecook/README.md

   - Nb of people
   - Difficulty range
   - Rating
+  - Budget

  ## Features
   - You can't create a recipe if your are not logged in
   - Find a recipe by searching it
   - Give a review of a recipe
+  - You can delete a recipe if your are the author
+  - You can edit a recipe if your are the author